droemer7/l-bfgs-b/README.md

 ### Unconstrained Minimization

 L-BFGS-B is equally able to handle unconstrained minimization.
 We can modify the example above to solve the unconstrained problem by simply calling `solver.minimize(f, x)` instead.
-The constraint vectors `l` and `u` are ommitted from the call and need not be defined.
+The constraint vectors `l` and `u` are omitted from the call and need not be defined.

 ```cpp
 int main()